nyxssmith/LamplighterGame/README.md

  - strong; more damage of hit; stronger atrifact effect
  - weak; less damage ; weaker artifact effect
  - sluggish; slower attack speed; slower movement speed for all in its effect
+ - sharing; hits do a portion of their damage to any enemy in range even if not hit direct; shares artifact effect in radius
+ - giving; damage to enemy is inverted to heal them; effects given to others but not self
+ - costly; lowers potency of item on hit ; makes effect triggering cost mana

  any weapon or artifact can have an optional effect